Multi-LayerCaching

 - Dynamic pages stay fresh

-RecommendedFull caching for static and dynamic content.
-Pages are cached server-side and delivered through CDN.
+BalancedFull caching for static and dynamic content.
+Pages are cached server-side for fast delivery.

 - Static and dynamic caching